-They’re so easy to eat, they’d be great for game-day or movie-night get togethers, too.
+I’m still trying to master a great, thin-crust Neapolitan-style pizza out of my own kitchen.
+Until that day arrives (it may never arrive), these Vegan Pizza Rolls with Spinach & Cheese have become a favorite garlicky, cheesy pizza fix at Chez Shah.
+They’re so easy to eat, they're great for game-day or movie-night get togethers, too.
 And they're just the right size to pack for lunch.
-Just warm them a bit in the microwave—and don't forget the dipping sauce!
+Just warm them a bit in the microwave—or not.
+And don't forget the dipping sauce!

 These vegan spinach & cheese pizza rolls are amazing piping-hot, right out of the oven.
 But even when they’ve cooled down to room temp, they’re still delicious.
 Imagine a spinachy-garlicky-creamy piece of garlic bread.
 How bad can that be?!